+Time: Date:

+Name:

+Discussion outcomes:

+Notification to the regulator: All approved providers must notify the of service and/or the health safety or wellbeing of a child has been compromise

+Time: Date:

+Names:

+Discussion outcomes:

+CRITICAL ACTION 3: CONTACTING PARENTS/CARERS

+Actions taken (alleged victim)

+Provide details of your discussion with parents/cares (if appropriate protection to determine if it is deemed appropriate, parents must be contact suspicion)

+Have you sought advice from DFFH child protection or Victori a police? □ yes □no

+Is it appropriate to contact parent/carer: $\square$ yes $\square$ no

+List reasons if it is not appropriate to contact parent/carer:

+If contacting parent/carer, provide the following details:

+Name of staff member making the call:

+Name of parent/carer receiving the call:

+Discussion outcomes:

+CRITICAL ACTION 4: PROVIDING ONGOING SUPPORT

+Planned actions: Include details on what follow-up actions have occurr ed to support that child for example referral to specialised services:

+Follow up actions:

+Support:

+Referrals:

-List reasons if it is not appropriate to contact parent/carer: If contacting parent/carer, provide the following details: Name of staff member making the call: Name of parent/carer receiving the call: Discussion outcomes: CRITICAL ACTION 4: PROVIDING ONGOING SUPPORT Planned actions: Include details on what follow-up actions have occurred to support that child for example referral to specialised services: Follow up actions: Support: Referrals: PROCESS OF REVIEW Complete this section between four to six weeks after an incident, suspicion or disclosure of abuse in conjunction with the approved provider.
+PROCESS OF REVIEW

+Complete this section between four to six weeks after an incident, suspicion or disclosure of abuse in conjunction with the approved provider.
 This will support you and your service to continue to protect children in your care and to reflect on your process and then need for any follow up action.

-Safety and wellbeing Current safety and wellbeing of the child Is the child safe from abuse and harm? \square yes \square no If not consider the need to make a further report Does a child have any wellbeing issues that are not currently being addressed? \square yes \square no If so, consider how these can be addressed and captured within a child support plan Current wellbeing of other children who may be impacted by the abuser Are there any other children who may be impacted by the abuser? ☐ yes ☐ no If so have their wellbeing needs being met? \square yes \square no Current wellbeing of impact staff members Does the staff member who made the report/witnessed the incident, formed a suspicion or received a disclosure require any support? □ yes □ no If so has this been received? □ yes □ no
+Safety and wellbeing

+Current safety and wellbeing of the child Is the child safe from abuse and harm? $\square$ yes $\square$ no If not consider the need to make a further report Does a child have any wellbeing issues that are not currently being addressed? $\square$ yes $\square$ no If so, consider how these can be addressed and captured within a child support plan Current wellbeing of other children who may be impacted by the abuser Are there any other children who may be impacted by the abuser? $\square$ yes $\square$ no If so have their wellbeing needs being met? ☐ yes ☐ no Current wellbeing of impact staff members Current wellbeing of impact staff members Does the staff member who made the report/witnessed the incident, formed a suspicion or received a disclosure require any support? yes no Does the staff member who made the report/witnessed the incident, formed a suspicion or received a disclosure require